virteal/side/README.md

 miss, a miss that typically involves an IO operation.

 To use async functions, sync functions must cache async results. `Side.slot()` helps about that.
-They work with promises too.
+It works with promises too.

 Please note that each side action has its own new cache.
 To manage caches with longer lived results, "memoize" type of solutions may help; there are